Battle of Cuito Cuanavale: Operation Moduler

 Chester Crocker, who was the U.S. Assistant Secretary of State for African Affairs during the Reagan Administration, said that: "In some of the bloodiest battles of the entire civil war, a combined force of some 8,000 UNITA fighters and 4,000 SADF troops not only destroyed one FAPLA brigade but badly damaged several others out of a total FAPLA force of some 18,000 engaged in the three-pronged offensive.
 Estimates of FAPLA losses ranged upward of 4,000 killed and wounded….Large quantities of Soviet equipment were destroyed or fell into UNITA and SADF hands when FAPLA broke into a disorganized retreat...
 The 1987 military campaign represented a stunning humiliation for the Soviet Union, its arms and its strategy. ...
 As of mid-November, the UNITA/SADF force had destroyed the Cuito Cuanavale airfield and pinned down thousands of FAPLA's best remaining units clinging onto the town's defensive perimeters."

 On 29 September, South African and UNITA forces, having gained the upper hand, launched a counter-attack.
 The objective was to inflict a crushing blow to the FAPLA, so that they would not consider another offensive in the following year.
 The restrictions previously placed on the SADF by their political masters were lightened, and the SADF committed tanks for the first time.
 The 4th SA Infantry Battalion was added to the mix, bringing the SADF strength up to about 3,000 men – the biggest of the entire campaign.

 During this phase the SADF units were supported by heavy artillery and air strikes.
 The airstrip at Cuito Cuanavale was extensively bombarded, causing the Cubans to withdraw their aircraft to Menongue and to abandon the Cuanavale airstrip.

-The SADF tactics were based closely on the tactics used by the German commander Erwin Rommel in World War 2, when he crushed the British at Gazala.
+The SADF's tactics were based closely on those used by German commander Erwin Rommel during World War II when he defeated Allied forces in detail at the Battle of Gazala.